JakobKrzyston/Complex_Convolutions/README.md

 There is a Jupyter Notebook that trains the networks described in the paper as well as recreates all the plots used in the Results section.

 ## Data
 Data for this submission (RML2016.10b.tar.bz2) can be found at: https://www.deepsig.io/datasets.
-To ensure proper execution of the code, be sure the code is saved as 'RML2016.10a_dict.pkl'.
+To ensure proper execution of the code, be sure the data is saved as 'RML2016.10a_dict.pkl'.